-Join us for our first ever Elul Cycle of Project Zug!
+Join us for our second annual Elul Cycle of Project Zug!

 About the Elul Cycle

 Each year, Jews around the world spend the month leading up to the High Holidays preparing themselves for the yamim noraim, the days of awe.
-This year, many of us are unsure of what our world will look like or where we will spend these powerful days.
+This year, many of us are unsure of what our world will look like in the new year or where we will spend these powerful days.
 Now, more than ever, we are seeking connections with each other and with our tradition to give us a sense of stability.

-For the first time ever, Project Zug will have a special Elul Cycle, in which everyone will learn the same course with their havruta during the four weeks leading up to Rosh Hashanah.
-We will kick off with a live virtual lecture with Rabbi Elie Kaunfer, and then dive into four crucial High Holiday prayers with your havruta, or learning partner, over four weeks.
-Our learning will conclude with another live virtual lecture just two days before Rosh Hashanah.
+During this year's Elul cycle everyone will learn the same course with their havruta during the four weeks leading up to Rosh Hashanah.
+We will kick off with a live virtual lecture with Rabbi Shai Held, and then dive into four different approaches to teshuvah with your havruta, or learning partner, over four weeks.
+Our learning will conclude with another live virtual lecture.

 Singing Through Teshuvah: A High Holiday Sonic Journey